Junkers Jumo 012: Development

 After the Jumo 004 had entered serial production, the Technical Department of the RLM requested Junkers to build a much larger engine capable of powering the heavy jet bombers then under development for the Luftwaffe.
 Initially, Junkers proposed modifications of the Jumo 004, specifically the 109-004G and 109-004H.
 However, these variants were rejected as they were not powerful enough, and Junkers began to design the 109-012.

 The engine was to feature an 11-stage axial compressor enclosed in a sheet-steel casing and a 2-stage, air-cooled turbine.
 It was proposed that a bleed air system should be installed after the fifth compressor stage to supply compressed air, if needed.
 The RLM ordered ten pre-production examples of the 109-012 to be built at Dessau for testing, where several parts for the engines including nine exhaust cones were already completed.
 In December 1944, the RLM issued an order to Junkers calling for the firm to cease development on the 109-012, and further design work was moved to several other firms.
 By the end of the war, only one mock-up had been completed.

 Specifications

+In popular culture

+An episode of The Antiques Roadshow filmed at Powis Castle in summer 2022 featured a blueprint of the Junkers 0-12.